 Growing up in the Hoosier hills of west-central Indiana, Alice Massa has always cherished family, dogs, reading, and writing.
 From a rural grade school with only 88 students to Clinton High School where her graduating class included 104 students, Alice was blessed with teachers who gave her a strong foundation in grammar and punctuation.
 With BA and MS degrees from Indiana State University, as well as a second master’s degree from Western Michigan University, Alice taught for 25 years—the most recent 20 years at Milwaukee Area Technical College from where she retired in June of 2011.
 After years of reading and evaluating the writing of her students, Alice is now sharing some of her own writings through this blog.
 When Alice sits at her computer desk, her amazing guide dog Zoe is lying nearby.
 Long walks with her Leader Dog Zoe, a black Labrador/golden retriever mix, have generated many ideas for writing endeavors, some of which will appear in this blog.

 Unfortunately, Alice’s beloved guide dog, Zoe, passed away unexpectedly several years ago.
 She has another guide dog now, Willow, who has also inspired her writing.
 You can learn more about Willow and Alice’s previous guide dogs and read some of her delightful poems and memoirs on her blog.

 By the way, for those of you who use the National Library Services for the Blind and Print Disabled, The Red Dress is available for download from their site here.
 No matter how you read it, please be sure to review it wherever you can.
 That goes for all my books.
 Thank you for stopping by.
-Stay safe, happy, and healthy, and may you always have positive experiences.
+Stay safe, happy, and healthy.

 Copyright July 2019 by DLD Books